markfullmer/gendered_text/README.md

 ## Background
 Given a text with properly parameterized gender placeholders, this library will generate an alternate version of the text based on user preference of gender.
-Gabriel Garcia Marquez'
+Gabriel García Márquez' first sentence,

 > "Many years later, as he faced the firing squad, Colonel Aureliano Buendía was
 > to remember that distant afternoon when his father took him to discover ice."